beetaone/module-influxdb/README.md

 ### Module Specific

-The following module configurations can be provided in a data service designer section on weeve platform:
+The following module configurations can be provided in a data service designer section on beetaone platform:

 | Name            | Environment Variables | type   | Description                                                                                                                                                                                 |
 | --------------- | --------------------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |